SabotagePerformanceAppraisals/fans-of-less/index.md

 something incompatible with this prior intent, especially in organizations that are bigger than one team.

-Traditional organizations will not gain agility with the superficial _change theater_ that is often sold as "Agile."
-We find change theater to be actively counterproductive, innoculating organizations against the structural and policy changes they would need.
+Traditional organizations will not gain agility with the _change theater_ that is often sold as "Agile."
+Change theater is actively counterproductive, innoculating organizations against the structural and policy changes they would need.

 Agile organizations learn, reprioritize, and adapt to changing customer needs, rather than focusing on output.